Meet Lamine Yamal, the 16-year-old Spain wonderkid lighting up Euro 2024

 At just 15 years old, he was one of the youngest players competing in the U17 competition at the time.
 Yet he already stood out among his peers, finishing as the joint top-scorer of the tournament – despite Spain crashing out to France in the semi-final.

-Fast forward a year, he’s now the youngest player competing at Euro 2024, with his boyish smile revealing braces, his joyful approach to the game providing a captivating subplot to Friday’s European Championship quarter-final with hosts Germany.
+Fast forward a year, he’s now the youngest player competing at Euro 2024, with his boyish smile revealing braces, his joyful approach to the game providing a captivating subplot to Tuesday’s European Championship semi-final against France following a dramatic extra-time victory over hosts Germany.
+His crisp pass to assist Dani Olmo for the opener was his third of the tournament, equalling the Spanish record for total assists in a single European Championship with Cesc Fabregas and David Silva.
 To say it has been a whirlwind 12 months for the Barcelona winger would be an understatement.

 Yamal’s story is one of humble beginnings.
 He was born in Rocafonda, a small province in Barcelona to a Moroccan father and an Equatorial Guinean mother.
 He started playing football for his local side, La Torreta, at just four years old.
 By the age of seven he was spotted by a scout from Barcelona and brought to the club’s renowned La Masia academy.